dhruvbaldawa/atlas/docs/milestones/milestone-01.md

   - ✅ Added proper error handling and status codes
 - **Definition of Done:** API endpoints that demonstrate Temporal workflow execution

-### 10. Documentation
+### 10. ✅ Documentation
 - **Priority:** Low
 - **Description:** Create comprehensive documentation
+- **Status:** COMPLETED
 - **Steps:**
-  - Update project README.md with setup instructions
+  - ✅ Updated project README.md with setup instructions
-  - Add inline code documentation
+  - ✅ Added inline code documentation
-  - Document environment variables and configuration
+  - ✅ Documented environment variables and configuration
 - **Definition of Done:** Clear documentation for developers to understand and run the project

-### 11. Testing
+### 11. ✅ Testing
 - **Priority:** Medium
 - **Description:** Implement tests for health check workflow
+- **Status:** COMPLETED
 - **Steps:**
-  - Create unit tests for activities
+  - ✅ Created unit tests for activities
-  - Implement integration tests for workflows with mock activities
+  - ✅ Implemented integration tests for workflows with mock activities
-  - Add API tests for endpoints
+  - ✅ Added API tests for endpoints
-  - Configure GitHub Actions for CI
+  - ⚠️ GitHub Actions for CI will be configured in a future update
 - **Definition of Done:** Test suite validating the implementation

 ## Deliverable Validation